Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 + *Implementation:* Design digital circuits with gates and memory elements
 + *Advanced topics:* Explore ANF, BDDs, and applications in cryptography

-#Block(color: purple)[
-  *Learning objective:*
-  You'll gain theoretical understanding (algebraic structure, formal proofs) and practical skills (circuit design, expression optimization).
-  By the end, you'll see how a simple logical question connects to abstract algebra, hardware design, cryptanalysis, and automated reasoning.
-]

 = Variables and Expressions
 #focus-slide()